MrCrin/OATS/README.txt

 http://eclecticgeek.com/dompdf
 The entire contents of the download should be added to the root directory in which you are running OATS.
+DOMPDF_ENABLE_CSS_FLOAT must be set to true for CSS templates to work.

 ## License